Journey to the West: Media adaptations

 More recently in 2017, Viki and Netflix hosted a South Korean show called A Korean Odyssey; a modern comedy retelling that begins with the release of Sun Wukong/Son O-Gong and the reincarnation of Tang Sanzang/Samjang.

-In August 2020, Game Science Studios announced a video game adaptation called Black Myth: Wukong.
+In August 2020, Game Science Studios announced a video game called Black Myth: Wukong.
+It was released on 20 August 2024 for PlayStation 5 and PC.
+It is also slated to release at a later date for the Xbox Series X/S. The plot of the game is set after the main events of the novel.

-On May 16th 2020, The Lego Group released the theme, Lego Monkie Kid, to which Journey of the West was credited as the main inspiration, featuring many characters from the original work.
-4 days later on May 20th, an animated television series pilot was released to coincide with the theme, and was later picked up for production and released serially starting in September of 2020.
+On May 16, 2020, The Lego Group released the theme, Lego Monkie Kid, to which Journey of the West was credited as the main inspiration, featuring many characters from the original work.
+Four days later on May 20, an animated television series pilot was released to coincide with the theme, and was later picked up for production and released serially starting in September 2020.

+On September 19, 2020, Hong Kong composer Anna Vienna Ho premiered her English-language opera Buddha and the Monkey King at The Cockpit in London, as part of the Tête à Tête: The Opera Festival 2020.
+This innovative opera seamlessly blends Chinese and Western musical traditions and inaugurated the festival's operatic series Journey to the West.
+Ho returned to the festival to premiere two additional works: The Monk of the River in 2021 and The Monster of Gao Village in 2023.